Below you will find pages that utilize the taxonomy term “Linux”

 rsync with spaces in filenames fun

 While I was trying to copy a load of files from one server to another I found a problem I’ve seen time and time again, rsync with filenames that have spaces in them.
-While normally this can be easily fixed via number of methods:

 Post Virtualisation Talk